lyaronskaya/machine-translation-2017/WordEmbeddings/README.md

 | Russian  |   0.941   |  0.947 | 0.944 |
 | French   |   0.993   |  0.993 | 0.993 |

 It looks like embeddings for french words are better trained.
+Also I noticed that labeling relations gives worse result that just detecting relations.
+I think using something more clever(e.g look at the mark not only of the nearest neighbor, but for example greed search through the number of neighbors) will improve the score.